Lynn Fontanne: Broadway

 Shortly before Byrne's death, Fontanne accepted an offer to join Laurette Taylor's company in New York.
 Taylor and her husband, Hartley Manners, fostered the young Fontanne's career.
 Taylor later said, "While acting with her I forgot we were actresses".
 After five plays with them, Fontanne graduated to leading roles for other managements.
 Between 1918 and 1920, she succeeded Laura Hope Crews as Mrs Rockingham in "A Pair of Petticoats" in New York, and was the female lead in new plays on Broadway and in Chicago and Philadelphia.
 During this time, playing in summer stock in Washington DC, she met the actor Alfred Lunt.
 They fell in love, although at first Lunt's wooing was more hesitant than Fontanne would have wished.

 In mid-1920 Fontanne appeared once again in the West End, appearing with Taylor in a play by Manners, One Night in Rome.
 She had little chance to shine in what The Stage called "a one-part play" written as a vehicle for Taylor.
 Wanting to be reunited with Lunt, Fontanne quickly returned to the US, where in 1921 she had her first big success, in the lead role of George S. Kaufman and Marc Connelly's comedy Dulcy.
 She did not return to the West End for nine years.

 In May 1922 Fontanne married Lunt, and in 1923 they made their first appearance together in a Broadway production, a revival of Paul Kester's 1900 costume drama Sweet Nell of Old Drury.
 Although Taylor was the female lead, it was Fontanne who impressed the critics.
-In The New York Herald, Alexander Woolcott dismissed the play as "gaudy rubbish", but added:
+In The New York Herald, Alexander Woollcott dismissed the play as "gaudy rubbish", but added: